-323 be initiated for that JSR for an additional year.

-If the JSR Renewal Ballot fails, the Expert Group will have 30 days to update the JSR in response to the concerns raised by the EC, and may submit a revised version to the PMO.
-If a revised JSR is not received by the end of the 30 days, the original decision by the EC shall stand and the JSR shall be closed.
-If a revision is received, then the PMO shall forward it to the EC and initiate a JSR Renewal Reconsideration Ballot.
-At the close of balloting, all comments submitted by EC members, together with their ballots shall be circulated to the Expert Group by the PMO.
-If this ballot fails, the JSR shall be closed and the JSR shall be circulated to the Expert Group by the PMO.

-- be closed and the Expert Group shall disband. - If a JSR that is closed through these processes was a revision to an existing Specification, the Spec Lead shall resume the role of Maintenance Lead of the current Specification.
+- be initiated for that JSR for an additional year. - 324 If the JSR Renewal Ballot fails, the Expert Group will have 30 days to update the JSR in response to - 325 the concerns raised by the EC, and may submit a revised version to the PMO.
+If a revised JSR is not - received by the end of the 30 days, the original decision by the EC shall stand and the JSR shall be - 327 closed.
+If a revision is received, then the PMO shall forward it to the EC and initiate a JSR Renewal - Reconsideration Ballot.
+At the close of balloting, all comments submitted by EC members, together - 329 with their ballots shall be circulated to the Expert Group by the PMO.
+If this ballot fails, the JSR shall - be closed and the Expert Group shall disband. - 331 If a JSR that is closed through these processes was a revision to an existing Specification, the Spec - 332 Lead shall resume the role of Maintenance Lead of the current Specification.